CarlOmega/2811ICT_Assignment_02/README.md

   * server : to store the server and all assests for the node.js file
     * test : contains mocha tests for node.js
     * images : stores the images uploaded to the server
-  * chat* app : the folder to store the angular project
+  * chat-app : the folder to store the angular project

 ## Data Structures
 The database consists of two collections: